IrynaKosenko/nestjs/README.md

 then you need to enter into the docker terminal and run migrations:

 docker exec -it starwars bash,
-- run migrations  -  "npm run migration:run"
+-  "npm run migration:run"
+-  "npm run start:dev"

 Restart containers.